-ADOPTION SAVES A LIFE; SPAY/NEUTER CAN SAVE MANY!
+ADOPTION SAVES A LIFE – SPAY/NEUTER SAVES LIVES!

 SPAY/NEUTER CAN REDUCE/ELIMINATE UNDESIRABLE PET BEHAVIORS

-Your spayed female dog or cat will no longer go through heat cycles.
-Female dogs in heat may be more likely to show aggression to other females.
-Female cats in heat will typically “yowl” and urinate frequently.
+Once your female dog or cat is spayed, she will no longer go through heat cycles.
+Many female animals in heat will show aggression to other females, and cats in heat will typically “yowl” and urinate frequently.

-Neutering your male pet will reduce the breeding instinct and the behavior that goes along with it – spraying or marking territory with urine, aggressive behavior, and the drive to escape from your home and roam.
+Neutering your male pet will reduce his breeding instinct and behaviors that go along with it – spraying or marking territory (or your belongings), aggressive behavior, and the drive to escape from your home and roam.

 SPAY/NEUTER IS HEALTHIER FOR YOUR PET